 2. Fix the Effects on Dinosaur

-During the pre-Everest days of the park’s first eight years, the biggest thrill came from Dinosaur.
+During the pre-Everest days of the first eight years of the Animal Kingdom, the biggest thrill came from Dinosaur.
 I rode it during the Countdown to Extinction days back in the Animal Kingdom’s first month.
 It was a louder and more intense experience that really packed a punch.
 It also employed special effects constantly to sell the premise.
 The current version has its moment but is less consistent.
 Some areas are just dark, and it’s hard to follow what we’re seeing.

 I’m not hoping that Disney reverts the ride to its original version.
 What I’d rather see is more interactions with dinosaurs and some brighter sets.
 We can look at the continued success of Indiana Jones at Disneyland for a model.
 I’d rather experience a more immersive world than a jerky funhouse ride.
 The formula is set for a thrilling attraction we want to ride repeatedly.
 Disney needs to fix the broken effects and make a few upgrades.
 It wouldn’t take huge investments to make it happen either.

 3. We Need a New Yeti!

 Allow me to dunk the basketball with this pick.
 Expedition Everest is an incredible attraction, but part of the sales pitch is “encounter the yeti!”.
 I rode back when the yeti was functioning properly, and the effect was the perfect ending for a thrill ride.
 It’s sad to not see any significant efforts to fix the “disco yeti” from Disney in many years.